Skip to content

 Most real estate will set you back at least six-digits, so you have to put a little bit of time into it if you want to yield the best results.
 And yes, math will be involved, as will mortgage calculators.
 And that’s plural because you’ll also need one to determine affordability, or even just a basic mortgage payment calculator.

-Anyway, to solve the pesky rent or buy query, start by entering in your monthly rent payment and any renter’s insurance you pay, with the premium divided by 12.
+Anyway, to solve the pesky rent or buy query, start by entering in your monthly rent payment and any annual renter’s insurance premium you pay.
 If you don’t pay it, just enter “0.”
 For the record, I’ve never paid renters insurance, not to say I’m a model for what’s right and wrong.

 The mortgage calculator ballparks an annual rent increase of 3%, though this may not be the case if you live in a rent-controlled building and/or your landlord is super cool and doesn’t raise your monthly rent.
 I’ve lived in plenty of places that never raised the rent (and some that did).